GOP politicians rush to Manhattan to line up behind Trump as hush money trial continues

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NEW YORK - MAY 14: Rep. Byron Donalds (R-FL), North Dakota Governor Doug Burgum, and U.S. Speaker of the House Mike Johnson (R-LA), watch as former U.S. President Donald Trump walks towards the courtroom for his hush money trial at Manhattan Criminal Court on May 14, 2024 in New York City.
-Michael Cohen, former President Donald Trump's former attorney will continue with direct questioning by the prosecution, then face cross examination by the defense.
-Cohen's $130,000 payment to Stormy Daniels is tied to Trump's 34 felony counts of falsifying business records in the first of his criminal cases to go to trial.
-(Photo by Michael M. Santiago/Getty Images)
+Rep. Byron Donalds, R-Fla., North Dakota Gov. Doug Burgum, and U.S. Speaker of the House Mike Johnson, R-La., watch as former U.S. President Donald Trump walks towards the courtroom for his hush money trial at Manhattan Criminal Court on May 14, 2024, in New York City.
+Photo by Michael M. Santiago/Getty Images.

 WASHINGTON — Republican lawmakers are taking turns supporting former president and presumed 2024 GOP presidential nominee Donald Trump in his trial in Manhattan criminal court, where he is charged with covering up payments intended to silence porn star Stormy Daniels ahead of the 2016 election.